 In many countries, the available diet does not provide adequate levels of nutrients.
 By fortifying staple foods, we can prevent micronutrient deficiencies across entire populations, with particularly positive results among women of reproductive age and adolescent girls.
 Fortification can be a cheap and effective national or regional nutrition strategy.

 Since 2002, our food-fortification programs have reached hundreds of millions of people around the world with fortified staple foods and condiments.
-By 2017, we aim to reach 1.3 billion people, including 400 million women and adolescent girls and 200 million children under 5 through large scale food fortification programs which support the additional intake of critical micronutrients.

-Our activity will focus on providing critical technical assistance to improve standards and food safety in existing programs, and strengthening national partnerships and long-term industry and government commitment in our current projects and new countries.
+Our activities will focus on providing critical technical assistance to improve standards and food safety in existing programs, and strengthening national partnerships and long-term industry and government commitment in our current projects and new countries.

 Dietary diversity — having the right mix of food in a diet to ensure people have access to all the nutrients they need — is an essential tool for improving nutrition.